Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Superconformal Symmetry And The Moonshine Module

-Finally, by above discussion and Proposition \ref{prop:sddecode}, every equivalence class of embeddings contains a representative which gives rise to a self-dual doubly even code. \end{proof} \end{prop} \begin{thm} Embeddings of $\sqrt{2}\Lambda_{\mathrm{L}}$ into $\Lambda_{\mathrm{L}}$ give rise to at most 9 inequivalent mutually local supercurrents in the ``beauty and the beast'' module $\mathscr{H}_{BB}$. \begin{proof} By Proposition \ref{prop:selddeequivemb}, the code generating the supercurrents obtained from equivalence classes of embeddings is self-dual and doubly even.
+\begin{prop} Every equivalence class of embeddings\footnote{Two embeddings $\iota_1,\iota_2$ are equivalent if there exists $R\in {\rm Co}_0$ such that $\iota_2=R\circ\iota_1$.} contains a representative $\iota:\sqrt{2}\Lambda_{\mathrm{L}}\longrightarrow\Lambda_{\mathrm{L}}$ such that $\mathcal{C}^\iota_{12}$ is a self-dual doubly even $[24,12]$ code. \end{prop} \begin{thm} Embeddings of $\sqrt{2}\Lambda_{\mathrm{L}}$ into $\Lambda_{\mathrm{L}}$ give rise to at most 9 inequivalent supercurrents in the ``Beauty and the Beast'' SCFT $\mathscr{H}_{BB}$. \begin{proof} By Proposition \ref{prop:selddeequivemb}, the code generating the supercurrents obtained from equivalence classes of embeddings is self-dual and doubly even.
 There are only 9 such codes up to equivalence \cite{PLESS1975313}.
+Moreover, by Porposition \ref{prop:equiv_sup}, equivalent codes give rise to equivalent supercurrents.
 Hence the supercurrents constructed from such embeddings can only be one of the 9 constructed from the 9 selfdual, doubly even binary linear codes. \end{proof} \end{thm}

 We now explore some explicit examples of the codes in above theorem.
-We pick the following representation of the Heisenberg group: for the basis $[\alpha_i]$ of $\Lambda_{\mathrm{L}}/2\Lambda_{\mathrm{L}}$ constructed in eq. \eqref{eq:basis1} and eq. \eqref{eq:basis24}, assign
+We pick the following representation of the Heisenberg group: for the basis $[\alpha_i]$ of $\Lambda_{\mathrm{L}}/2\Lambda_{\mathrm{L}}$ constructed in \eqref{eq:basis1} and \eqref{eq:basis24}, assign

 where $\gamma_i$ are the standard Dirac gamma matrices.
 This is well defined because $\alpha_i\cdot\alpha_j=3\delta_{ij}+1$ and hence is compatible with $\{\gamma_i,\gamma_j\}=2\delta_{ij}\mathds{1}$.
 For any other $\lambda$, we first write